francesco-puppo/Personal-Website-2023/content/posts/20230901 ilpost css.md

     image: https://github.com/francesco-puppo/CSS-Styling/blob/main/ilpost.it/img/ilpost-after.png?raw=true
 ---

-Since I spend a lot of time reading the (incredibly always interesting) written by the team over at [ilpost.it](https://ilpost.it), I took the time to review and clean up some CSS style I wrote to customise the article view.
+Since I spend a lot of time reading the (incredibly always interesting) articles written by the team over at [ilpost.it](https://ilpost.it), I took the time to review and clean up some CSS style I wrote to customise the article view.

 While on Safari I always use the reader mode (which is not customisable in any way), while on other browsers I had to rely on the, often lacking, alternatives.